nashville-software-school/bangazon-inc/book-1-orientation/chapters/DEBUGGING_VS.md

 ## Autos and Locals Window

-When you are stopped on a breakpoint Studio, instead of hovering over every variable name, you can also view the values of all your variables with the Autos and Locals windows.
+When you are stopped on a breakpoint, instead of hovering over every variable name, you can also view the values of all your variables with the Autos and Locals windows.

 ![Autos and Locals](./images/autos_locals.gif)